Home

 A computer screen displaying Bitcoin mining software and graphics cards setup

-"Just study and buy bitcoin.
-Can't efficiently mine on GPUs anymore," stated a user emphatically.
+"Just study and buy Bitcoin.
+Can't efficiently mine on GPUs anymore," reflects a growing consensus.

 Key Insights